To apply for this vacancy Log In

 No convictions, diversions or expungments of any felony crime including juvenile offenses.

 Must not be currently charged with or under indictment of any criminal activity other than minor traffic violations.

-As an adult or juvenile may not have been convicted of a crime involving an act of dishonesty, include but not limited to theft, fraud, false police reports etc.
+As an adult or juvenile may not have a conviction, diversion or expungments of a crime involving an act of dishonesty, include but not limited to theft, fraud, false police reports etc.